iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 This village offers important new insights about early farming culture that changed our understanding of early human history.
 Other discoveries are the result of pure luck: the Terracotta Army of Xi'an, China, is one such example.
 This grand funeral act for the First Emperor of China was described in ancient Chinese texts but lost to time; its location was only re-discovered in 1974 by a group of rural farmers.
-A little closer to the heart of computer scientists, the Antikythera mechanism was found in a shipwreck off the coast of Antikythera, Greece, in 1901.
+A little closer to the heart of computer scientists, the Antikythera mechanism was found by coincidence in a shipwreck off the coast of Antikythera, Greece, in 1901.
-This finding is more of a coincidence, since divers were already actively working in the area.
 The mechanism is an analogue computer, preserved for nearly 2,000 years, that was used to predict the position of celestial bodies.
 Such is the sophistication of this device, that there is no evidence of similar complexity until 1,400 years later<d-cite key="marchant2006search"></d-cite>.

 In contrast to studying historical physical artefacts, Generative AI models, such as LLMs, are digital objects that should not require anyone to search for lost knowledge.